Menu

 5. Breakdown – what to do when meaning is lost while reading and how to best solve those problems in order to move forwards.

 Lesson 1: The children begin their learning with a lesson which develops retrieval skills and allows the children to familiarise themselves with the text.
-This will include utilising the skill of ‘text mapping’ in order to form a cognitive pathway through the text which will support subsequent use of the text and learning from it.
-LKS2 children learn to do this by highlighting the text alongside a selection of symbols that represent key areas of learning.
+This will include ensuring that the children develop their skills of breaking down the meaning of unknown words before text mapping.
+These two skills will then support the children with the subsequent use of the text.
+LKS2 children will learn to do this by highlighting the text alongside a selection of symbols that represent key areas of learning.
 UKS2 continue with highlighting but remove the use of symbols so as to show independence in the action of actively reading the text.

-Lesson 3: The third lesson allows children to prove their understanding and confidence by using the text to practice key skills.
-In this lesson children will be repeating skills used previously during the week and retrieve past learning in order to tackle independent tasks.
-Children can then review themselves and their developing confidence based upon their success.
+Lesson 3: The third lessons allows the children to prove their understanding and confidence with the key skill that has been taught.
+In this lesson, children will be repeating the skills that have been used previously during the week, retrieving past learning in order to tackle more independent tasks.

 Reading for Pleasure